-On my guided tours of Jericho, I like to take my guests there.
+I like to take my guests there on my guided tours of Jericho.
 In fact, you can get there easily by taking the cable car from Modern Jericho.
 After a couple of minutes, you will get there and I am sure you will enjoy it.
 So don’t hesitate and get in touch!

 Jordan Valley Ultimate Christian Sites: Zacchaeus’s Sycamore Fig in Jericho

 Zacchaeus was a chief tax collector at Jericho, known primarily for his faith in climbing a sycamore tree to see Jesus, and also his generosity in giving half of all he possessed.
 A descendant of Abraham, he was an example of Jesus’s personal, earthly mission to bring salvation to the lost.
 Tax collectors were despised as traitors (working for the Roman Empire, not for their Jewish community), and as being corrupt.
 His story is found in the Gospel of Luke.

 Because the lucrative production and export of balsam were centered in Jericho; his position would have carried both importance and wealth.
 In the account, he arrived before the crowd who were later to meet with Jesus, who was passing through Jericho on his way to Jerusalem.